Capt. Fred Tobias Bruni Jr.

 school in Monroe.
 On June 28, 1921, Fred

-joined the Wisconsin National Guard in
+joined the Wisconsin National Guard in Monroe and

 Fred was employed at the General Motors Automobile Plant in Janesville as an assembler.
 On October 30, 1940, he was promoted to first lieutenant when his tank company was federalized.
 Fred was now a member of the 192nd GHQ Light Tank Battalion which was formed from National Guard units from Wisconsin, Illinois, Ohio, and Kentucky.
 He became the battalion's maintenance officer.